ppy/osu-wiki/wiki/Beatmapping/en.md

 ### Adding Spinners

-To add a spinner to your map, `left-click` to begin it, then scroll the timeline to where you want the end to be, and terminate with a right-click.
+To add a spinner to your map, `left-click` to add the starting point, then scroll the timeline to where you want the end to be, and end with a `right-click`.
 Try and keep your spinners to a reasonable length - overly long spinners are tiring and boring, whilst spinners that are too short are not nice.
 "Spinner spam" (as in, more than 5 spinners in one time) should be avoided!

 Spinner spam note: This is because [Trans-Siberian Orchestra - Wizards In Winter (Echo) [Impossible])](https://osu.ppy.sh/b/296) has roughly 48~51 spinners in ~5 seconds.
 The beatmap itself contains lengthy streams of hit-circles and is perfectly rankable excluding the spinner spam.